miladjavadi/box2kit/README.md

 By passing recordings from a different *target instrument* to an already trained *output instrument* model, the internal features derived from those recordings are re-synthesized as if they were output instrument recordings.
 What results are recordings that contain the same compositional and expressive information as the target instrument, but reproduced using the output instrument's timbre.

-However, as shown in the [report attached to this project]() (not yet published), this approach does not work particularly well in all cases.
+However, as shown in the [report attached to this project]() (not yet published), this approach may not work particularly well in all cases.
 One such case is between percussion instruments with multiple distinct timbral "modes", for instance between beatboxing and acoustic drum kits.
 A more appropriate solution in those cases could be to use models that are explicitly trained to transfer timbre between a target-output instrument pair.
 Such models utilize *paired* target and output instrument recordings to derive timbral relationships between symbolically identical audio data.